The first time I visited Faver Dykes State Park, it was not an intentional visit. It was an emergency.

 On the other hand, these sites are ideal for tenters (except in summer, when you are sure to encounter swarms of noseeums and mosquitos.)

-In March, a busy travel season for snowbirds heading north along I-95, almost half of the campsites were empty, strongly suggesting that this is not a hard park to book a reservation at any time of year.
+In March, a busy travel season for snowbirds heading north along I-95, we found almost half of the campsites were empty, strongly suggesting that this may not be a hard park to book at other times of year.

-Fishing is the main course, either from a boat or an expansive dock in the picnic area along Pellicer Creek.
+Fishing is the main course, either from a boat or the fishing dock in the picnic area along Pellicer Creek.

 There are two nature trails for hiking, each about a half-mile long.
 The first, which I mentioned earlier, follows the creek.
 Look for the odd-shaped and scraggly Turkey Oaks that are common along this trail.